26

 Estimated reading time: 2 minutes

-On Tuesday, July 20, the American Resource for Internet Numbers (ARIN) completed the widely publicized RPKI maintenance event.
+On Tuesday, July 20, the American Resource for Internet Numbers (ARIN) completed the widely publicized RPKI maintenance event (opens in a new window).
 The goal of this event was to provide an opportunity for the routing community to test and validate fallback procedures during a simulated “outage” of the ARIN RPKI Repository.

 Most of the major RPKI Relying Party software packages, as well as most Route Origin Validation (ROV) capable routers, include a local cache of RPKI data.
 This meant that the ARIN maintenance event passed likely unnoticed by most.
-The official Routinator Twitter feed live-tweeted the event.
+The official Routinator Twitter feed live-tweeted the event (opens in a new window).

 Internet2 uses the Routinator RPKI-relying party software.
 This package reports various statistics that are graphed and monitored.
 The graphs included below illustrate the time period where Routinator was unable to receive responses from ARIN RPKI servers, but the number of Validated ROA Payloads (VRP) for the same time period was unchanged.